mapsacosta/EAFJupyter/docs/03_proxy.rst

 Step 1.
 Set up the proxy in your browser
 ----------------------------------------

-1. Download FoxyProxy for use with the Firefox browser or install it as an extension from the official `Firefox extensions <https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/>`_ catalog.
+1. Download the FoxyProxy browser extension for `Chrome <https://chromewebstore.google.com/detail/foxyproxy/gcknhkkoolaabfmlnjonogaaifnjlfnp>`_ or `Firefox <https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/>`_

-2. Once that is installed and integrated with Firefox, navigate to the 'puzzle piece' extensions icon (top right).
+2. Navigate to the 'puzzle piece' extensions icon (top right) and select "Pin to Toolbar".

 3. Click on the FoxyProxy extension icon, then enter its configuration page through the 'Options' button